GIC Dental/Vision Plan for Managers, Legislators, Legislative Staff and Certain Executive Office Staff

 - Indemnity Plan (MetLife Classic): If you and/or your dependents intend to not visit participating dentists, choosing this plan will provide higher benefit levels, but at a higher monthly premium cost.

-Contact Metlife for a list of participating dentists and other providers and other plan benefit questions.
+Contact Metlife for a list of participating dentists, frequency of covered services, and out-of-network benefits.

-The vision portion of the GIC Dental/Vision Plan is administered by Davis Vision.
-This plan provides a preferred provider network of over 1,500 Massachusetts providers, with additional providers across the country.
+The GIC has selected Davis Vision to continue as the vision provider for the vision portion of the Dental/Vision plan.
+This plan provides a preferred provider network of over 1,800 Massachusetts providers, with additional providers across the country.
 Members receive basic services every 24 months (age 19-60) or every 12 months (age 18 or under and 61 or over) at no cost:

 Enhanced materials and services at preferred providers are covered at 100% after a copay.
 Members can also take advantage of Davis Vision discounts on additional eyewear.